 We have now sold out of almost all of our catalogues from previous exhibitions, but you are welcome to browse digital versions at your leisure and you can follow the links below.
-We are looking forward to hosting a small tribute in September 2021 in advance of his Memorial Exhibition in June 2022.
+The Gallery hosted a small tribute in September 2021 in advance of his Memorial Exhibition in June 2022.

 To celebrate the life and work of James Morrison and the release of Eye of the Storm, The Gallery has created a specially curated capsule exhibition A Room with a View, which includes superb and insightful audio by Guy Peploe.
 You can take a virtual tour of the exhibition here.

-We will be hosting a small tribute exhibition in September 2021, A Studio Practice through the Decades - the life and work of James Morrison.
-This is a small, dedicated exhibition to serve as a taster before the Memorial exhibition which will cover the two floors of the gallery in June 2022 and will include the launch of a new book.
+We were delighted to host a small tribute exhibition in September 2021, A Studio Practice through the Decades - the life and work of James Morrison.
+This was a small, dedicated exhibition to serve as a taster before the exhibition to celebrate his life, which will cover the two floors of the gallery in June 2022 and will include the launch of a new book.
 The new hard back publication will be produced in conjunction with The Scottish Gallery and John Morrison to accompany the June exhibition.
 Please contact us if you would like to receive updates about these upcoming exhibitions or if you would like to be added to the book launch list.